toru173/nomi-discord-python/README.md

 !['Start Nomi from Docker' Screenshot](./docs/images/readme/'Start%20Nomi%20from%20Docker'%20Screenshot.png)

 #### Invite your Nomi to your Server
-The startup script will display an invitation link that you can use to invite your Nomi to your Discord server.
-Copy and paste the link into your browser and follow the prompts to 'install' the Discord Bot on your server.
+The startup script will display an invitation URL that you can use to invite your Nomi to your Discord server.
+Copy and paste the URL into your browser and follow the prompts to 'install' the Discord Bot on your server.

 !['Installing a Discord Bot' Screenshot](./docs/images/readme/'Installing%20a%20Discord%20Bot'%20Screenshot.png)